-There is a special type of withdrawal based on documentation of a medical condition, which carries a different set of rules.
-That information may be reviewed here.
+- Medical Withdrawal - There is a special type of withdrawal based on documentation of a medical condition, which carries a different set of rules.
 Note that in the past couple of years ISSS has seen an increase of students attempting to use this reason and submitting a forged medical letter, which are easily purchased online.
-ISSS now checks the validity of every medical letter submitted to us, and students completed an electronic checklist affirming this is a valid letter and they understand the consquences of submitting a forgery.
+ISSS now checks the validity of every medical letter submitted to us, and students complete an electronic checklist affirming this is a valid letter and they understand the consequences of submitting a forgery.
 Confirmed forgeries are now reported to the home college as an academic misconduct violation.

 We are also warning students that the federal government seems to be more reluctant to issue new visas or reactivate immigration records for those students who withdraw relatively late in a semester.
 It is likely that this is because the immigration rules for withdrawal are meant to serve as a formal "vacation" for unexpected situations, such as emergencies at home or a medical situation.
 It is not meant to be used to escape poor grades, which is the intent of some late withdrawals.
 Students are warned accordingly of the risks they now take if they choose to withdraw late in a semester.